kalyanhadooptraining/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 maxOpenConnections        500           Allow only this number of open connections.
 If this number is exceeded, the least recently used connection is closed. callTimeout               10000         (In milliseconds) Timeout for Hive & HDFS I/O operations, such as openTxn, write, commit, abort.
 **serializer**                          Serializer is responsible for parsing out field from the event and mapping them to columns in the hive table.
                                         Choice of serializer depends upon the format of the data in the event.
-Supported serializers: DELIMITED and JSON roundUnit                 minute        The unit of the round down value - ``second``, ``minute`` or ``hour``. roundValue                1             Rounded down to the highest multiple of this (in the unit configured using hive.roundUnit), less than current time timeZone                  Local Time    Name of the timezone that should be used for resolving the escape sequences in partition, e.g. America/Los_Angeles.
+Supported serializers: DELIMITED, REGEX and JSON roundUnit                 minute        The unit of the round down value - ``second``, ``minute`` or ``hour``. roundValue                1             Rounded down to the highest multiple of this (in the unit configured using hive.roundUnit), less than current time timeZone                  Local Time    Name of the timezone that should be used for resolving the escape sequences in partition, e.g. America/Los_Angeles.